palfydavid/circularProgressBar/README.md

 # Circular progress bar
-Using HTML canvas and Javascript.
+Using HTML5 canvas and JavaScript.